 (Please note: the VicRoads website now also contains some

 questions..... so both sources are now regarded as the best for you

 to practise for the Victorian Hazard Perception Test whilst at home).

-The actual VicRoads Hazard Perception Test requires candidates to watch 25 short videos taken from the driver’s perspective.
+The actual VicRoads Hazard Perception Test requires candidates to watch 25 short videos - these are viewed from a "driver’s perspective".